raziell74/rapid/README.md

-Here is the rewritten README for R.A.P.I.D., complete with a dash of programmer humor to ease the pain of Skyrim modding:

 # R.A.P.I.D.
 (Resource Asset Path Indexing and Dispatch)

 Welcome to **R.A.P.I.D.**, the mod that finally stops the Skyrim Creation Engine from asking Windows "Are we there yet?"
 100,000 times before the main menu even loads.